2024 Democratic National Convention: Early developments

-Amid the downsizing of the 2020 Democratic National Convention held in various parts of the United States, including its main host city of Milwaukee, Wisconsin, in a virtual format impacted due to the COVID-19 pandemic, there was discussion among some notable individuals in Milwaukee about the city pushing to receive the 2024 convention as consolation.
+The preceding 2020 Democratic National Convention had been downsized due to the impacts of the COVID-19 pandemic, which resulted in the convention being held in various parts of the United States, including its main host city of Milwaukee, Wisconsin, in a virtual format.
+Amid this downsizing, discussion emerged among some notable individuals in Milwaukee about the city pushing to receive the 2024 convention as consolation for losing out on the economic benefits that a full-scale 2020 convention had been expected to generate.
 Speculation existed that, due to the circumstances surrounding the downsizing of the 2020 convention, Milwaukee would be a front-runner to host the convention if it pursued it.
 Milwaukee mayor Tom Barrett was open to the city hosting either a Democratic or Republican convention in 2024.

 In the summer of 2021, Democratic National Committee Chair Jaime Harrison sent letters to over twenty cities inviting them to bid to host the convention.

 Officials in Columbus, Ohio, had, since at least 2019, discussed trying to seek either the Democratic or Republican convention in 2024.

-After being one of approximately twenty cities that Harrison invited to bid, Barrett wrote Harrison a letter indicating the city's interest in hosting the party's 2024 convention.
+After Milwaukee was one of approximately twenty cities that Harrison invited to bid, Barrett wrote Harrison a letter indicating the city's interest in hosting the party's 2024 convention.
 Milwaukee was also bidding to host the 2024 Republican National Convention.
+Milwaukee wound up securing the Republican Convention; in August 2022, formally being awarded the Republican convention.

 Nashville, Tennessee, took action to pursue either party's Convention.

 Top Democrats from Illinois, including Governor J. B. Pritzker, Senator Tammy Duckworth, and Mayor Lori Lightfoot, laid the groundwork to host the convention in Chicago.
 Chicago has hosted the most major-party presidential nominating conventions of any city (14 Republican, 11 Democratic).
 The 1968 Democratic National Convention was mired in violence between anti-war demonstrators and the Chicago Police Department.
 The most recent convention (1996 Democratic National Convention) saw the renomination of Bill Clinton and Al Gore.
 On May 3, 2022, Chicago launched a website to promote the city as a potential host for the convention.
 Facilities in Chicago mentioned as potential primary venues include the United Center, Wintrust Arena, and Navy Pier.

 In May 2022, Atlanta and New York City also announced bids for the convention.
 New York City had not previously been expected to bid.